ckan/ckan/doc/extensions/best-practices.rst

         ...

-.. note:: Starting from CKAN v2.10.0 the :py:class:`~ckan.model.base.Base`
+.. note:: Starting from CKAN v2.10.0 the
+          :py:class:`~ckan.plugins.toolkit.BaseModel` class for
-          class for declarative-style models, that is already attached to the metadata object, can be imported from :py:mod:`ckan.model.base`.
+          declarative-style models, that is already attached to the metadata object, can be imported from :py:mod:`ckan.plugins.toolkit`.

 -------------------------------------------------------
 Implement each plugin class in a separate Python module